使える英語を身につけるためのトレーニング

 managers who have worked at the same company for years and expect

-to stay for years more have developed a sensitivity to cross-functional
+for years more have developed a sensitivity to cross-functional

 situations.